vittau/blog/_posts/2020-09-12-tutorial-vaporwave-vhs-effect-using-gimp.markdown

     <p class="post-image-caption">Some gaussian blur to the luma channel</p>
 </div>

-It's time for the <a href="https://en.wikipedia.org/wiki/Unsharp_masking" target="_blank">Unsharp mask</a> (a.k.a. sharpening).
+It's time for the <a href="https://en.wikipedia.org/wiki/Unsharp_masking" target="_blank">unsharp mask</a> (a.k.a. sharpening).
 Turns out <a href="https://en.wikipedia.org/wiki/Videocassette_recorder" target="_blank">VCRs</a> add some rudimentary sharpening to the luma channel to attempt to alleviate some of the blurriness.
 It introduces the halo effects we are used to seeing in VHS footage.

 <b>Filters > Enhance > Sharpen (Unsharp Mask)...</b>